 Donna Cooner is a YA author whose novels powerfully portray the lives of contemporary teens.
 She lives in Colorado.

 Donna Cooner’s writes YA, in a contemporary/realistic vein.
-She is the author of SKINNY, CAN’T LOOK AWAY and WORTHY, all published by Scholastic.
+She is the author of SKINNY and several other novels for teens, all published by Scholastic.

 She holds a Doctorate in Education and is Director of the School of Teacher Education and Principal Preparation at Colorado State University in Fort Collins, Colorado.
 She has also published 17 picture and board books for children—all in the mass market or religious market and has also written children’s TV shows for PBS.

 My father was a school teacher and my mom was a school secretary.
 The idea of becoming a writer was never a career option.
 Mostly I wanted to be a marine biologist, but you can't do that very well if you get motion sickness at the drop of a hat, so I became a teacher and then, eventually, a teacher of teachers.
 But all along the way I wrote stories.
 Not for money.
 Just because.

 I wrote them on notebook paper tucked away in dresser drawers, in journals with bright blue pens, and finally on computers in a file labeled "writing."
 And something strange happened.
 I learned I could make money with what I wrote.
 It was such an alien concept.
 You make up something in your head and people pay you for it.
 My first experience with being ‘paid’ for my writing was when I won the local newspaper contest for a Father's Day essay.
 I was eight and I won a clock radio (remember those?).
 It was very cool.